engseclabs/ssp-rag-kb/README.md

 # SSP RAG Knowledge Base

 Example Terraform configuration for building a FedRAMP-compliant SSP editor using AWS Bedrock.
-Part of the [FedRAMP Labs](https://fedramplabs.com) project to demonstrate compliant AI implementations.
+Part of the [EngSec Labs](https://engseclabs.com) project to demonstrate compliant AI implementations.

 ## What is this?